jfjensen/CarSim/README.md

 - number of epochs: 5

 These values were found after a large amount of trial and error experimentation.

+The CNN was first trained using training data.
+Validation data was also used to get an impression of the extent of overfitting or generalization done.
+Then, when the overfitting was largely eliminated I would test the car on Track 1 in autonomous mode.

+In the beginning the car would wander off to the side and crash outside the track.
+By experimenting with the various steering augmentations (as mentioned above) this problem was eventually resolved.

+It was then quite amazing to also see the car drive on Track 2.
+The only addition needed to make the car drive on Track 2 was the brightness adjustments in the data (as mentioned above).
+No tweaking of the steering was necessary.

 ## Results